Specialties: Postpartum Depression, Pumping, and Natural Births

 Celebrating her 1st birthday!

 Abby Campen is the mother to a beautiful little girl and two furry babies.
-Her baby was born with a CNM at a local hospital in North Atlanta.
 She holds doula certification with Birth Boot Camp and has passion for helping families transition into their new phase of life.
 She has experience with exclusively breastfeeding, pumping while working full time and overcoming the associated challenges, baby wearing, and postpartum depression.

 Get To Know Abby